 We're just supposed to believe that Dylan is the greatest?

-Anybody who's a music lover, probably loves Dylan.
+Anybody who's a music lover probably loves Dylan.
 I do too.
-But anybody who's ever tried to write a song, knows who he or she is trying to copy.
+But anybody who's ever tried to write a song knows who he or she is trying to emulate.

-I think roger should be higher than 7, he wrote all the lyrics for the dark side of the moon, the wall, wish you were here and animals.
-All 4 of those albums are some of the greatest albums of all time, as well as this he has also made an amazing solo career and is a phenomenal live act
+I think Roger should be ranked higher than 7.
+He wrote all the lyrics for The Dark Side of the Moon, The Wall, Wish You Were Here, and Animals.
+All four of those albums are some of the greatest albums of all time.
+In addition, he has also had an amazing solo career and is a phenomenal live act.

-Even though he brought Pink Floyd's reign to an end with his overpowering ego, his songwriting and lyrical genius cannot he denied by anyone.
-This goes for both his work in Pink Floyd and his solo career.
+Even though he brought Pink Floyd's reign to an end with his overpowering ego, his songwriting and lyrical genius cannot be denied by anyone.
+This applies to both his work in Pink Floyd and his solo career.